platformsh/platformsh-docs/docs/src/guides/drupal9/redis.md

   // Use redis for container cache.
   // The container cache is used to load the container definition itself, and
-  // thus any configuration stored in the container itself is not available
+  // thus any configuration stored in the container itself isn't available
   // yet.
 These lines force the container cache to use Redis rather than the
   // default SQL cache.
   $settings['bootstrap_container_definition'] = [